Thursday, December 29, 2016

 Therefore, though lovers of Pixar’s most creatively admiring films (Inside Out/WALL-E, etc.) may tell a more straightforward story of “The Good Dinosaur,” that still shouldn’t take away from what it succeeds.
 Sohn made a film that is visually successful that makes you feel good and attracts audiences of all ages.

 Like I stated before, I understand the story was not the best ever done by Pixar and it was clichéd, but it still was a good movie to check out.
-I saw a morning showing of this at the theaters with my mom, siblings, and one of my younger cousins.
+I saw a morning showing of this at the theaters with my mom, siblings, and one of my younger cousins since she was sleeping over that day.
 From what I can recall, I believe there were parts where a few children were crying, which is the right reaction from kids who watch this.
-After the movie was over, children were applauding this movie, I stood up, turned around, and the entire theater was filled with children.
+After the movie was over, children were applauding this movie.
+I stood up, turned around, and the entire theater was filled with children.
 I tapped my mom’s shoulder and told her to look behind us, and everyone saw how many children had filled the theater that morning.
 Overall, the animation was the best Pixar ever did, and even though the story is something that is been told in children’s movies time and time again, I still think it was a good movie to check out.
 I don’t like people hating this when they should look at everything it did so well, so I would definitely say to watch this because it’s still one of the good Pixar movies.

 Alright everyone, I will be going to see the new “Star Wars” movie today, which I’m really excited for.
 Check in later today for a review on that.
 I especially feel like I need to see this, not only because I’m a diehard “Star Wars” fan, but because I’m also sad over the sudden passing of the great Carrie Fisher.
 Review to come later today.